Mother Nature was having a very good day when she came up with the South Island of New Zealand.

 Discover Car Hire makes the process of hiring a car in Christchurch so easy.
 Enter your travel dates in the search box and browse the available options, which range from compact and economy-size vehicles, right up to luxury sedans and even minivans.

-Unlike many other travel destinations around the world, renting a car in Christchurch is affordable all year-round — with no one month being significantly more expensive than any other.
+Unlike many other travel destinations around the world, Christchurch car hire is affordable all year-round — with no one month being significantly more expensive than any other.
 The cheapest time of the year to rent a vehicle in Christchurch is August when prices for an economy car start from AUD $26.80 per day.
 That’s around 15% cheaper than the yearly average.

 If you are planning to do all four of our suggested road trips, you’ll need a vehicle for at least six days.
 That takes into account overnight stays in Kaikoura and Mount Cook Village, so that you can really immerse yourself in the landscapes and enjoy some of the local attractions we’ve mentioned.
 Roadside Assistance is included in the cost of your Christchurch car hire.